 Some jokes work especially well if you are in a class situation and can write on the board as you tell the joke.
-This is true of #2, #4 and #6 below.
-In #2, for example, write the word otoño on the board and count the letters o – tres o..muy bien!
-In #4, if you write the name Largo on the board, the capital letter supports the word nombre and helps kids understand the premise of the joke.
-In #6, you can write the letter d on the board, then Jaimito’s answer, ayer, pointing out the initial a.
+This is true of numbers 2, 4 and 6 below.
+Joke number 2, for example, write the word otoño on the board and count the letters o – tres o..muy bien!
+When you tell joke number 4, if you write the name Largo on the board, the capital letter supports the word nombre and helps kids understand the premise of the joke.
+For joke number 6, you can write the letter d on the board, then Jaimito’s answer, ayer, pointing out the initial a.
 Then write domingo when Jaimito explains his answer.

 1. You can use the word lentes or gafas for glasses.
 Use the word your child knows.
 The joke works either way.

 Un niño entra a una tienda y le dice al vendedor: